gustavo-plc/NYC-Schools/README.md

-    Additional datasets, like schools budget and academic background of teachers, can be combined with the exisisting data to generate further analysis and insights.
+    Additional datasets, like schools budget and academic background of teachers, can be combined with the exisiting data to generate further analysis and insights.

     Machine learning could predict future test performance, classify schools by their results to identify the top ten, and analyze performance variations across boroughs to identify influential factors.

     Interactive visualizations or dashboards to improove visualization.

-12. Contact
+11. Contact

     Feel free to reach out to me through my LinkedIn profile or GitHub repository for any inquiries, feedback, or further discussion.